aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Performance

-A level of performance testing was performed against this solution.
+A level of testing was performed against this solution.
 The specifics of the testing were as follows:

 -   Region tested us-west-2
 -   The Amazon VPC Lattice Service Published was [AWS LAMBDA](https://aws.amazon.com/lambda/)